-Often, I get asked how you can keep the finger on the pulse of engagement in real time, and how you get to the core of engagement for people – especially millennials.
+Often, I get asked how you can keep the finger on the pulse of engagement in real time, and how you can get to the core of engagement for people – especially millennials.
 This question is always very exciting, because I love exploring different questions that are asked to measure engagement of employees.
-Even more so, it’s great finding/working through solutions that pave the way for people to follow up and take action as a result.
+Even more so, it’s great finding/ working through solutions that pave the way for people to follow up and take action as a result.

-The journey to discover your individual passion is a lifelong one.
-As you begin to uncover what you are passionate about, you can start focusing on the opportunities that allow your passion to be fulfilled.
-When leading an organization, this intersection is a great place to not only understand the employee, but help him/her build experiences for future: personal and professional, growth and productivity (as well as potential).
+The journey to discover your individual passion is a lifelong one, as you begin to uncover what you are passionate about you can start focusing on the opportunities that allow your passion to be fulfilled.
+When leading an organization, this intersection is a great place to not only understand the employee, but help him/her build experiences for future, personal and professional, growth and productivity (as well as potential).
 For those of us working in the field of Talent Management and Leadership Development, we can only deduce if an employee has potential in an area if we give them the opportunity to explore and experience it.
 Help to open up this space for your staff and let them thrive.

 Consider all of the opportunities that exist within an organization: research, development, financial advancement, creative growth, and so on.
 When we recognize everything that is crucial to create the greatest optimization, we can then carve out personalized work for an employee that is best aligned to their Experience.
 Experience being a combination of past work, knowledge, skills, education, and ability.
 When experience and opportunity overlap we can trust that we have someone who has the talent to complete necessary tasks with the greatest effectiveness.
 Here, everyone is giving.
 The organization to its employee and vice versa.
 But, as fabulous as this is for the company, does it maximize the individual’s human potential?